 Dopamine is naturally triggered when one approaches and expects a reward.
 The release of dopamine in the brain creates a good feeling and a surge of energy.
 With dopamine, a person is motivated to pursue on things that allow him/her to meet his/her needs.

 The brain is triggered to release dopamine when steps are taken to achieve a new goal.
 Hence, breaking a goal into smaller steps can naturally boost the dopamine levels.
 Other ways to naturally boost this brain chemical includes working out, cultivating relationships with significant others, meditating, and eating foods that naturally increase the dopamine levels.
 These include bananas, dairy products, pumpkin seeds, and almonds.

 Serotonin is a brain chemical that plays different roles in the body.
 It helps in constricting smooth muscles, regulates certain body processes like sleep, transmits impulses between nerve cells, and plays a role in one’s wellbeing and happiness.

-How to Naturally Boost Serotonin Levels
+How to Naturally Boost Serotonin Levels and improve your mood

 Boosting serotonin levels helps not just in regulating mood but as well in improving one’s social functioning.